lambergmiki/My-first-webpage/README.md

-# My first website prior to starting my formal education (Web development) autumn of 2024.
+# My first website prior to starting my formal education (Web Development) in the autumn of 2024.